You’ve been invited to a Jewish housewarming party.

 Finally, a little treat from Israel.

-This designed gift box comes straight from Lin’s Farm, a small bee farm in Modi’in (not far from Jerusalem).
+This gift box arrives straight from Lin’s Farm, a small bee farm in Modi’in (not far from Jerusalem).

 It includes some of the finest gourmets treats Israel has to offer – naturally grown in the farm: